 Event Stream APIs

 Events intended for Broadcast Applications can be encountered in broadcast media, either as Event Message ('emsg' or 'evti') Boxes in band with the media, or as static EventStream elements at the Period level in a DASH MPD.
-These Events may initiate interactive actions on the part of a Broadcat Application, or they may indicate that new versions of files are being delivered, or various other things.
+These Events may initiate interactive actions on the part of a Broadcast Application, or they may indicate that new versions of files are being delivered, or various other things.

 In the case of AMP media playback, parsing and processing of Events is expected to be performed by the Broadcaster Application.
 In the case of RMP media playback, three APIs are needed to support this function: